Existence of self-similar profile for a kinetic annihilation model: Introduction

-for some explicit constant $\overline{M}$ depending only on $\alpha$, $\gamma$, $b(\cdot)$ and $d$. \end{theo} The proof of the above result relies on a careful study of the moment system associated to the solution $\psi(t)$ to \eqref{BEscaled}-\eqref{CI}.
-Since we are dealing with hard-spheres interactions, such a system is not closed but a sharp version of \textit{Povzner-type inequalities} allows to control higher-order moments in terms of lower-order ones.
-Let us observe that the initial condition $\psi_0$ belongs here to $ L^1_{2+\gamma}(\R^d)$, that is we take $\delta=\gamma$ in Theorem \ref{well_posedness}.
-Indeed, since coefficients $\mathbf{A}_\psi$ and $\mathbf{B}_\psi$ involve moments of order $2+\gamma$, this is the minimal assumption to ensure a uniform in time propagation of moments.
+\begin{rmq} The parameter $\alpha_0$ appearing in the above theorem is fully explicit.
+In the particular case of true hard spheres in dimension $d=3$, i.e. for constant collision kernel $b(\cdot)=1/4\pi$ and $\gamma=1$, one has $\alpha_0=\frac{2}{7}.$ We refer to Proposition \ref{theoMom} \& Remark \ref{rmqalpha0} for more details. \end{rmq} The proof of the above result relies on a careful study of the moment system associated to the solution $\psi(t)$ to \eqref{BEscaled}-\eqref{CI}.
+Since we are dealing with hard spheres interactions, such a system is not closed but a sharp version of \textit{Povzner-type inequalities} allows to control higher-order moments in terms of lower-order ones.
 The restriction on the parameter $\alpha \in (0,\alpha_0)$ arises naturally in the proof of the uniform in time bound of the moment of order $2+\g$ (see Proposition \ref{theoMom}).